santinic/how2/README.md

 For example, you could alias the proxy seetings in your `~/.bash_profile`:

 `alias how2="HTTPS_PROXY='your_proxy:8888' how2"`

+## Using http or https protocols
+To use http or https protocols just set the `PROTOCOL` environment variable.
+This variable can be set to either `http` or `https`.
+If it is not set or set to something other then `http` or `https` it will be set to the default of `https`.

+For example, executing `PROTOCOL='http' how2` will use a http protocol where as executing `PROTOCOL='https' how2` will use the https protocol instead.

+This can also be aliased in your `~/.bash_profile`:

+`alias how2="PROTOCOL='http' how2"`

 ## How does it work?
 It uses Google and Stackoverflow APIs, because Stackoverflow search on its own doesn't